Organizers postpone Hong Kong WTA event due to protests

-HONG KONG (AP) — Local organizers and the Women’s Tennis Association say the Hong Kong Open has been postponed indefinitely due to widespread protests in recent months.
+HONG KONG (AP) — The Hong Kong Open tennis tournament was postponed indefinitely Friday because of widespread protests in the region.

-It was scheduled to be held from Oct.
+The tournament had been scheduled to be held from Oct.
 5-13 on outdoor hard courts at Victoria Park.

-In a statement Friday, tournament organizers said it would be put back “in light of the present situation” but did not give a new date for the event.
+Tournament organizers said the event would be put back “in light of the present situation” but did not give a new date.

 A summer of protest has rocked the region, led by campaigns against a proposed extradition law which would allow Hong Kong suspects to be sent to China for trial.

-“In light of the present situation, Hong Kong Tennis Association and the WTA are announcing a postponement of the 2019 Hong Kong Tennis Open,” the statement said.
+“In light of the present situation, Hong Kong Tennis Association and the WTA are announcing a postponement of the 2019 Hong Kong Tennis Open,” organizers said in a statement.
 “We strive to maintain a high standard of the event for all participants, players and the fans in particular.

 “However, after extensive discussions with our key stakeholders, we conclude that a smooth running of the tournament can be better assured at a later time.”